 The Orange Ridge Capital Timberland Strategy is aimed at achieving attractive risk-adjusted total returns, generate current income, preserve capital investment and realize long-term appreciation by acquiring, developing, and managing timber assets located in North America, Latin America, and Australasia.

-The strategy is focused on tree growth, tree improvement technology, and property management to serve attractive, growing conventional timber markets such as construction, furniture, paper, packing, and emerging bioenergy demand.
+The strategy is focused on tree growth, tree improvement technology, and sustainable, responsible forestry management to serve attractive, growing conventional timber markets such as construction, furniture, paper, packing, and emerging bioenergy demand.

 Timber Return Drivers